 Statement at 47th Session of the UN Human Rights Council

-Universal Periodic Review on Human Rights -- Outcome Adoption for Rwanda
+Universal Periodic Review on Human Rights -- Special Rapporteur on Eritrea

-Civic space in Rwanda is rated as Repressed by the CIVICUS Monitor
+Civic space in Eritrea is rated as 'Closed' by the CIVICUS Monitor.